wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 9. Order Bump Listing
 10. Global Settings
 11. Order with accepted Order Bump
+12. Order Bump - Behavioral Analytics: Check the performance of each Order Bump
+13. Order Bump - Sales Report by date: Check Order Bump sales for a set time period

 == Frequently Asked Questions ==

+=How to Set up WooCommerce Order Bumps?=

+Follow these steps to create an order bump with our plugin:

+1) Navigate to your WordPress dashboard > Order Bump and click on the Order Bump List section.
+2) Click on the “Create New Order Bump” button in this section.
+3) Name your bump offer, select target product, target category, and schedule your offer for specific days accordingly
+4) Add your offer product and discount.
+5) Select the offer template and customize the design and content as you want.
+6) Make the funnel Live and save changes.

-=I installed the plugin, created Order Bumps and added the offers too but still, it does not show up on purchasing the targets products, why?=
+=I installed the plugin, created Order Bumps, and added the offers too but still, it does not show up on purchasing the target products, why?=

-Just make sure three things :
+If your order bump offers are not displaying on your site, make sure:

-* Your Order Bump offer is Live and not in sandbox mode.
+1. Your Order Bump offer is Live and not in sandbox mode.

-* You have added the correct target product or target category product in the cart.
+2. You have added the correct target product or target category product in the cart.

-* Your Order Bump Schedule is set to Daily or for the correct weekday that you are checking.
+3. Your Order Bump Schedule is set to Daily or for the correct weekday that you are checking.

-=Are Offer templates Customizable at back-end?=
+=Can I customize the Order Bump Offers?=

-Yes, the templates are completely customizable at the back-end.
-We have given three default offer templates whose Design, Content and Color schemes can be customized with Live Preview functionality.
+Yes, the Order Bump Offers are completely customizable at the admin panel.
+While creating your order bump offer, you can select the offer layout from three default offer templates, customize its design and content with a live preview feature, as per your needs.

-=For variable offer product why there is no drop-down to select variation ?=
+=For variable offer products why there is no drop-down to select variation?=

-For Variable Offer product as soon as the customer will tick the checkbox to accept the offer, a variation pop-up will appear with respective variations, variation product images, and offer prices.
+For a Variable Offer product as soon as the customer will tick the checkbox to accept the offer, a variation pop-up will appear with respective variations, variation product images, and offer prices.

 =Can I change the location where the offer should be shown?=

-Yes, you can change the location of the Order Bump Offer at the Checkout page.
-Here is the list of the available locations :
+Yes, you can change the location of the Order Bump Offer on the Checkout page.
+Here is the list of the available locations:

-* Before Order Summary.
+1.Before Order Summary.

-* Before Payment Gateways.
+2.Before Payment Gateways.

-* After Payment Gateways.
+3.After Payment Gateways.

-* Before Place Order Button.
+4.Before Place Order Button.

+=If the offer product is being added in the cart then isn't that possible that the customer will add more than 1 quantity?
+This could lead us to a loss in revenue as well as stock.
+How could I prevent this?=

+We have set quantity limit functionality, so the customer can only add a single quantity of the offer product.
+Also, the offer product quantity can't be updated from the cart page.

+=What happens if the customer has already added the product in the cart that I was going to show as a bump offer?=

+In this case, you can skip the bump offer.
+To do this, go to the “Global Settings” of our Order Bump plugin.
+There you’ll find a feature named “Skip for Same Offers.”
+Click on the dropdown in front of it and select Yes and save changes.
+Now if a customer has added an order bump offer product in his cart, the plugin won’t show them the same product as the bump offer.

+=What happens to the bump offer product if the customer removes the target product from the cart?=

+In this case, you get two options.
+Either to remove or keep the offer product in the customer's cart.
+To do this, you need to go to the Order Bump plugin’s 'Global Settings' > 'Offer Target Dependency' feature, you’ll see two options here:

+“Remove offer when target product is removed” - As the Target product is removed the offer product associated with the target will also be removed from your customer's cart.

+“Keep offer when target product is removed” - As the Target product is removed the offer product associated with the target will be converted into a normal product in your customer's cart.

+=Can I offer subscription products as Order bumps?=

+Yes, our plugin supports Simple, Variable, and Subscription products.

+=Can I track the performance of my Order Bumps?=

+Yes, we have Order Bump - Behavioral Analytics that shows Individual Order Bump Performance metrics such as View Count, Success Count, Offer Accept Count, Offer Remove Count, Conversion Rate, and Total Sales.
+With the help of these metrics, you can easily figure out how your Order Bumps are performing and make changes accordingly.

 == Changelog ==

+= 1.5.0 =
+* New: Compatibility with Subscription products.
+* New: Order Bumps Reporting and Behavioral Analytics.
+* Improved: Better Security and Performance.
+* Other: Issues and Bugs Fixed.

 = 1.3.0 =
-* New: Compatibility with latest Wordpress and WooCommerce.
+* New: Compatibility with latest WordPress and WooCommerce.
 * Other: Issues and Bugs Fixed.

 = 1.2.0 =